strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 ### Add Postgres dependencies

-Connecting a Postgres database to Strapi requires a set of Node modules contained in the `pg` package.
+Connecting a PostgreSQL database to Strapi requires a set of Node modules contained in the `pg` package.
 Use the same package manager used to create the Strapi application to install `pg`.
 Run the following command in a terminal:

 <code-group>